All About Boot Sequence & How to Manage It

-Some BIOS will show pop-up menu to select particular bootable device to designate the configuration, but in other hands, some of them allows you to move through menus by using the arrow keys, or maybe with the use of “+” and “–” keys to move the devices configuration location, up and down.
+Some BIOS will show the pop-up menu to select a particular bootable device to designate the configuration, but on the other hands, some of them allow you to move through menus by using the “+” and “–” keys to move the devices configuration location, up and down.

 And just like I said, in the latest UEFI BIOS you can do this with the help of your computer’s mouse too.
 But when you’re finished with adjusting your settings, just make sure save the configure and then exit or otherwise it won’t save any changes what you’ve made recently.